Egidius Monoszló: Later life

 Both Egidius and Gregory lost all political influence for uncertain reasons after 1275, as they had never hold any dignities after that, despite the fact that the Csák group was able to return to govern the realm even at the end of the year.
 Historian Bálint Hóman claimed their violent nature made them incapable of compromise, but it is plausible they became political victims of the feudal anarchy's turbulent machinations of power.
 As historian Jenő Szűcs noted the Monoszló brothers ought to have ensured the Csák group's territorial base beyond the Drava river, as their castles – e.g. Atyina and Monoszló (today Voćin and Podravska Moslavina in Croatia, respectively) – and estates laid there.
 Nevertheless Egidius was removed from power, and a member of the clan's Újlak branch, Ugrin Csák established a provincial domination and ruled over Upper Syrmia, ensuring the southern areas of the Csák baronial group against the Gutkeled's territory.

 After his fall, Egidius was mentioned only tangentially in contemporary sources, for instance in 1283 during negotiation over a possession sale among the clan members.
 Egidius and Gregory owned Álmosd in Bihar County in 1291.
+Egidius was among the many Hungarian barons and prelates who took part in the peace negotiations at Pressburg between King Andrew III of Hungary and Duke Albert of Austria to conclude the Austrian–Hungarian War in August 1291.
 His brother died by 1294, when Egidius lamented over his death while entrusting the chaplain of Pécs to contribute in donation of Monoszlós' estates within the kindred.